sellds4/TakeStock/README.md

 ####Install the Google Chrome Extension
 Either navigate to `chrome://extensions/` in the web address bar or
-1) Click the Chrome menu  on the browser toolbar.
+1) Click the Chrome menu  on the browser toolbar (Ensure `Developer mode` checkbox is checked).
 2) Select Tools.
 3) Select Extensions.

-To install TakeStock, click on `Load unpacked extension...` and navigate to the TakeStock folder and click `Open`
+To install TakeStock, click on `Load unpacked extension...` and navigate to the TakeStock folder and click `Select`

 If you would like to disable the Extension, simply unselect the "Enabled" checkbox for the TakeStock extension